EduardoCordeiro/backend-engineering-challenge/README.md

 One of this assumptions was the window size, as it was not given what it could be.
 Does it always refer to minutes?
 Or on sparser datasets it can refer to hours or even days.

-####Client
+#### Client

-The client has two python files.
+The client has three python files.

-- client.py - main, argument parsing and input/output logic
+- client.py - main, argument parsing

+- utility.py - input and output logging

 - MovingAverage.py - implements the algorithm and additional utility functions

-Argument options:

     -f, --file 'path/to/input/file': path to the input file (default 'inputs/example.json') -w, --window 'int': window size to analyse (default 10)